taha-k/3dcity/frontend/README.md

-# YouPower frontend
+# ESTIA frontend
-This is the frontend of the YouPower project.
+This is the frontend of the ESTIA project.

 ## Setup
 ```